spirovskib/proto_app/README.md

     python manage.py runserver

 ### Running in Docker Image with Persistent Data
+In order to create persistence of data (media and database) outside of the container you need to create the folders for volume mapping.
+The following instructions and created patsh are an example only but they are compatible with the container running script below.
+If you want to change the paths make sure that you also change them in the docker run path below
+##### For the database
+mkdir $HOME/Dev/proto_app/app/db
+this maps to the path /home/app/db in the container, defined by the DJANGO_DATABASE_PATH

+##### For the media (uploaded files)
+mkdir $HOME/Dev/proto_app/app/media
+this maps to the path /home/app/media in the container, defined by the DJANGO_MEDIA_PATH

+##### For the static content (css, javascript and similar)
+mkdir $HOME/Dev/proto_app/app/static
+this maps to the path /home/app/media in the container, defined by the DJANGO_MEDIA_PATH

 #### The following environment variables are set up in the Docker image.
 Create a host paths for these folders and map the volumes on running the Docker container
-- DJANGO_DATABASE_PATH = /home/app/db
-- DJANGO_MEDIA_PATH = /home/app/media
-- DJANGO_STATIC_PATH = /home/app/static

-Example
+#### Django secretRunning the docker container:
+Create the DJANGO_SECRET_KEY env file.
+LC_ALL=C </dev/urandom tr -dc 'A-Za-z0-9!"#$%&()*+,-./:;<=>?@[\]^_`{|}~' | head -c 50 > secret.txt
+echo DJANGO_SECRET_KEY='"'`cat secret.txt`'"' > django_env.txt
+rm secret.txt

+#### Run the container
+You can run the ProtoApp docker container with the following command.
+You can access the application on your localhost on port 80.

     docker run -d -p 80:80\
+     --env-file django_env.txt\
      -v $HOME/Dev/proto_app/app/media:/home/app/media\
      -v $HOME/Dev/proto_app/app/static:/home/app/static\
      -v $HOME/Dev/proto_app/app/db:/home/app/db\
-     docker_image_id

-#### Default The following environment variables are set up in the Docker image
+     beyondmachines/proto_app:latest

+#### Default superuser
 The default superuser account is: **shodan@trioptimum.com** with password: **RickenbackerVonBraun**